September 7, 2020, by Kathryn Steenson

-Toilets in the building are open but the onsite café is closed, and there are no refreshment facilities, including water coolers, anywhere on campus.
+Toilets in the building are open but the onsite café is closed, and there are limited refreshment facilities, anywhere on campus.
+There is a water cooler and a vending machine selling snacks and drinks.
 We strongly recommend that you bring food or drink, as the nearest shops are a 15 minute walk away from campus.
 There is some seating available inside, and if the weather is pleasant there are plenty of benches in the gardens.

 We will reserve a locker for you, for your bags, coats, refreshments and personal bottles of hand gel, as these cannot be taken into the reading room.
 Please bring a £1 coin which will be returned after use.